lightkurve/lightkurve/docs/source/about/install.rst

 A few extra features (interact widgets, PLD correction, and BLS periodograms) require optional dependencies which are not installed by default using ``pip`` (though they are installed if you use ``conda``):

-- Bokeh: 1.0 or later.
+- Astropy: 3.1 or later (for BLS periodograms).
-- Scikit-learn.
+- Bokeh: 1.0 or later (for interactive widgets).
-- Celerite.
+- Scikit-learn and Celerite (for PLD systematics correction).

 We recommend using the `Anaconda Python <https://www.continuum.io/downloads>`_ distribution, which will install Python alongside its most common scientific